 While tickets are free, we welcome donations to support our work-in-progress screening series.

 One of the most rewarding aspects of documentary filmmaking is seeing your work on a big screen and having a real audience respond to it.
 Docs In Progress is proud to present several different screening programs:

 "Rough cut” screenings by local and visiting filmmakers who are seeking feedback on story structure and character development.
 These screenings are open to the general public and include a facilitated session where the audience provides constructive feedback on the story structure and character development of these not-quite finished documentaries.
 This can be essential to help filmmakers move forward with creative blocks or to get a reality check on a film ahead of distribution.

-With the support of the City of Takoma Park, Docs In Progress presents a year-round documentary screening program as part of the We Are Takoma arts series.
+With the support of the City of Takoma Park, Docs In Progress presents a monthly documentary screening program as part of the We Are Takoma arts series.
 These include finished films by alumni of our programs and other films submitted by local filmmakers.
 If you are interested in having us consider your film for inclusion in this screening series, please submit here.

 COMMUNITY STORIES FESTIVAL